allbecauseyoutoldmeso/CV/README.md

 #### Learning

 I'm intellectually curious and enjoy developing new skills.
-Those I've tackled in the past include teaching, two years working as a Junior Doctor, designing, animal care and gardening.
+Those I've tackled in the past include teaching, working as a Junior Doctor, designing, animal care and gardening.

 #### Creativity